 The normal requirements for embarking upon this course are:

-- A Bachelors Honours degree with 2:1 in any subject or equivalent.
+- A Bachelors Honours degree with 2:1 in any subject.

 Months of entry